telamon/picotool/README.md

 > A pico web app signer and silo

-This tool to build a and host
-decentralized single file progressive web applications whose maximum allowed filesize is `64K`.
+This is a tool to build and host decentralized single file progressive web applications whose maximum allowed filesize is `64K`.